3.1 Syntax Objects

 | ~else: "bad"'

-Keep in mind that '…' creates syntax objects containing shrubberies that are not yet parsed, so a variable will not be matched to a multi-term sequence that would be parsed as an expression.
-For example, a pattern variable y by itself cannot be matched to a sequence 2 + 3:
+Keep in mind that '…' creates syntax objects containing shrubberies that are not yet parsed, so single-term escape will not be matched to a multi-term sequence that would be parsed as an expression.
+For example, a pattern variable y cannot be matched to a sequence 2 * 3 if there’s another escape after $y.

 def: value does not satisfy annotation